wxGlade/wxGlade/sphinx/source_code.rst

 Some widgets like :code:`StaticText` are not accessible as attributes by default.
 You can change this by going to *Properties -> Widget* and checking :guilabel:`Store as attribute`.
-For Sizers you can achieve the same on the "Common" tab.
+For sizers you can achieve the same on the "Common" tab.

 As of now, nothing will happen if the user hits the "Execute" button.
 So we need an event handler for this.